 But enterprises require more from their applications.
 Things like scale, accessibility, and reliability.
 OpenShift aims to deliver these requirements to deployed applications, but for the whole distribution pipeline to be scalable, accessible and reliable, the DevOps tools must also be able to provide the same capabilities.
 External tools cannot always deliver on these requirements.
 If a 3rd-party tool experiences an outage or if there are network issues, the tool may become unavailable.

 In a post published a few months ago, we announced that Artifactory would be available on OpenShift and we are happy to deliver on that promise.
-Artifactory on OpenShift provides the scalability, accessibility, and reliability that enterprises need by removing any dependency on the network or external resources.
+Artifactory on OpenShift provides the scalability, accessibility, and reliability that enterprises working with Kubernetes need, by removing any dependency on the network or external resources.
 It caches all binaries downloaded from external public repositories such as the Red Hat Docker repository, the Red Hat RPM repository, Docker Hub or npmjs.com.
 This means that all binaries and the Docker images corresponding to containerized microservices can be pulled locally from Artifactory for distribution without depending on network speed or connectivity to these external public resources.

 Using OpenShift namespaces and Artifactory’s promotion capabilities, you can build a promotion pipeline through which to present the application to different audiences while sharing the same service layer, making the validation tasks more effective and safer.
 For example, with a separate Artifactory repository to store the version at every stage in your distribution pipeline (development, testing, production, etc.) and one OpenShift namespace where the versions of a given stage are automatically deployed, Artifactory’s Build Promotion feature makes it possible to move the versions from one stage to another with a single JFrog CLI command or REST API call.